RaviKMalhotra/GCP/GCP Certifications/Foundational_Level-Digital Cloud Leader/GCP Networking Services/VPC.md

 - No VPN client is required, making it easier for remote workers.
 - IAP is ideal for organizations looking to enhance security and simplify access management for their cloud-based and on-premises applications.

-• IAP - Identity Aware Proxy Part - I
-# [Lab] Identity Aware Proxy Part
+# [Lab] Identity Aware Proxy Part - Step-by-Step Instructions
-Step-by-Step Instructions

 1. Set Up Your Environment
 Create a Project: Go to the Google Cloud Console, create a new project, or select an existing one.
 Enable Billing: Ensure billing is enabled for your project.

 2. Enable Necessary APIs
 Navigate to APIs & Services > Library.
-Enable the Identity-Aware Proxy API and Compute Engine API.
+Enable the **Identity-Aware Proxy API** and Compute Engine API.

 3. Set Up a Compute Engine Instance
 Create an Instance: Go to Compute Engine > VM instances and click on Create Instance.
 Configure the Instance: Choose the necessary configurations (e.g., machine type, region) and deploy a simple web application on this instance.

 4. Set Up an HTTPS Load Balancer
-Navigate to Load Balancing: Go to Network Services > Load Balancing.
+- Navigate to Load Balancing: Go to Network Services > Load Balancing.
-Create a Load Balancer: Click on Create Load Balancer and select HTTP(S) Load Balancer.
+- Create a Load Balancer: Click on Create Load Balancer and select HTTP(S) Load Balancer.
-Configure Backend Services: Add the Compute Engine instance as a backend service.
+- Configure Backend Services: Add the Compute Engine instance as a backend service.
-Configure Frontend: Set up the frontend configuration with an IP address and port.
+- Configure Frontend: Set up the frontend configuration with an IP address and port.

 5. Enable Identity-Aware Proxy (IAP)
-Navigate to IAP: Go to Security > Identity-Aware Proxy.
+- Navigate to IAP: Go to **Security > Identity-Aware Proxy.**
-Enable IAP: Select the load balancer you created and click on Enable IAP.
+- Enable IAP: Select the **load balancer** you created **and click on Enable IAP**.
-Configure Access: Set up access controls by assigning IAM roles to users who should have access to the application.
+- Configure Access: Set up access controls by assigning IAM roles to users who should have access to the application.

 6. Test Your Configuration
-Access the Application: Try accessing the application through the load balancer's IP address.
+- Access the Application: Try accessing the application through the load balancer's IP address.
-Authentication: You should be prompted to sign in with a Google account.
+- Authentication: You should be prompted to sign in with a Google account.
 Only users with the appropriate IAM roles will be able to access the application.
-For more detailed instructions, you can refer to the Google Cloud IAP documentation

 # Module 5: Cloud Armor
 - Google Cloud Armor as a suite of security features and services.